spolu/dwm.vim/Readme.md

 Use the following commands to create, browse and close windows:

-- `CTRL-N` Creates a new window and place it in the area [M] & stacks all previous windows in the [S] areas.
+- `C-N` Creates a new window and place it in the area [M] & stacks all previous windows in the [S] areas.
-- `CTRL-C` Close the current window if no unsaved changes
+- `C-C` Close the current window if no unsaved changes
-- `CTRL-J` Jumps to next window (clockwise)
+- `C-J` Jumps to next window (clockwise)
-- `CTRL-K` Jumps to previous window (anti-clockwise)
+- `C-K` Jumps to previous window (anti-clockwise)
-- `CTRL-H` Focus the current window, that is, place it in the [M] area & stacks all other windows in the [S] areas
+- `C-H` Focus the current window, that is, place it in the [M] area & stacks all other windows in the [S] areas
+- `C-L` Fullscreen mode for the current window (use focus to return to normal mode)

 ### ScreenShot